Looking for the best golf courses in Sydney? You’ve come to the right place.

 Green fee: Members & invitees only

-Though the course was remodelled in recent years, it still hosts the Cadogan Cup, which made its debut at the club in 1884 and is Australia’s oldest golf trophy.
+Though the golf course was remodelled in recent years, it still hosts the Cadogan Cup, which made its debut at the club in 1884 and is Australia’s oldest golf trophy.
 Those lucky enough to be granted entry to The Australian play in a rare mix of modern conditions and historic company.

 New South Wales Golf Club | La Perouse